A lightweight BFT consensus protocol for blockchains: Weighted consensus protocol

-\begin{theorem} The \lbft protocol has the following properties: \begin{enumerate}[label=(\alph*)] \item Let $\mathcal{P}_1,\mathcal{P}_2,\ldots, \mathcal{P}_s$ be distinct sets of active delegates over time.
-If $\bigcap_{i=1}^s \mathcal{P}_i$ contains at least 68 honest delegates, then two honest delegates in $\bigcup_{i=1}^s \mathcal{P}_i$ never finalize conflicting blocks. \item Assume that at most $m\in \{1,\ldots,16\}$~honest delegates change without a block obtaining $68$~precommits by the active delegates and assume at any time there are $68+2m$~honest delegates contained in the active set of delegates.
-Then two honest delegates never finalize conflicting blocks. \item If at most $33$~delegates are offline and all other delegates honestly follow the \lbft protocol, then for every~$l \in \mathbb{N}$ an honest delegate eventually finalizes a block at height~$l$ (assuming the global stabilization time~$\gst$ is reached and there are regular intervals of 303 consecutive blocks with an unchanged subset of 68 active honest delegates). \item If a Byzantine delegate forges blocks such that the implied prevotes and precommits violate the general consensus framework, then this protocol violation can be detected and the Byzantine delegate can be identified. \end{enumerate} \end{theorem}
+\begin{theorem} The \lbft protocol with parameters ~$\tau \in (1/3, 1]$ and $\rho\in \mathbb{N}$ has the following properties: \begin{enumerate}[label=(\alph*)] \item Let $\mathcal{B}$ be the set of blocks of the block tree.
+If $\bigcap_{B\in \mathcal{B}} \validatorSet_B$ contains $>(4/3-\tau)$~obeying the \lbft protocol, then two honest validator in~$\bigcup_{B\in \mathcal{B}} \validatorSet_B$ with decision threshold at least~$\tau$ never finalize conflicting blocks. \item Assume that for any branch in the block tree $<\alpha$~among the validators obeying the \lbft protocol change without a block obtaining $>\tau$~precommits.
+If any active validator set contains $>4/3-\tau+2 \alpha$~validators obeying the protocol, then two honest validators with decision threshold at least~$\tau$ never decide for conflicting blocks. \item Assume all active validators in the block tree follow the general consensus protocol and \longestchain fork choice rule and $<1/3$ of the validators in any active validator set crash.
+If after the global stabilization time is reached, there is regularly an unchanged validator set for $\rho$ consecutive blocks, then for any $l \in \mathbb{N}$, an honest validator~$\validator$ with decision threshold~$\tau_\validator \in (1/3,2/3]$ will eventually decide on a block at height~$l$. \item If a Byzantine validator forges blocks such that the implied prevotes and precommits violate the general consensus framework, then this protocol violation can be detected and the Byzantine validator can be identified. \end{enumerate} \end{theorem}